szgula/UofG_Robotics_TDP/docs/Strategy/Strategy_Team_1.md

 <p align="center">
   <img src="../../Images/Control System.png" />
 </p>
+__Comment!__ Figure name!

 The diagram above states the following:

 1. The decision tree queries the controller to check if the player has the ball, if yes it returns True and False otherwise.
 (In this example the player has the ball).
 2. Once the query is done, the tree triggers the controller with a method called can_score, to check if there are any feasible shooting curves along the way, and the controller returns a boolean.
 3. Lastly, in this example, the Decision tree sends the required information for the controller to actuate on the player with an action tuple of (0,0,1).
    The first two parameters are the voltage powers on the left and right wheel respectively, then the last number represents the action to take which in this case 1: KICK.

+__Comment!__ replace "action tuple of (0,0,1)" - this is low level, to sth like "request kick the ball action/behaviour "